 In general – the costs are deducted at the same time when the payment is made to your Bondora account.
 From the reports section you can see the amount received and the deductions made from the specific loan.

-How can I calculate my overall Debt Collection Agency (DCA) fees?
+How can I calculate my overall Debt Servicing Costs?

 - When logged in to your investor account, go to the Cash Flow tab